Biology

 Members of the biology department understand that change cannot happen without having difficult conversations.
 We believe that we need to carefully examine uncomfortable truths from the past and present so that we may learn from these events and begin to forge a new path where students of any color, religion, identity, or ability can succeed in biology.

-We strive to provide a safe and supportive environment for underrepresented individuals, including, but not limited to, students of color, sexual and gender minorities, low-income students, first-generation students, differently abled students, and those with chronic health conditions.
+We strive to provide a safe and supportive environment for underrepresented individuals, including, but not limited to, students of color, sexual and gender minorities, students of all socioeconomic backgrounds, first-generation students, differently abled students, and those with chronic health conditions.

 We are working towards a more inclusive and equitable environment.
 What we are already doing: